aditi-shriv/remote/README.md

-This is updated second time after fistnamebranch was created.
+This is updated for second time after creation of fistnamebranch